-have access to lunch and after school support to help you prepare for each unit exam.
-Your lessons will be used to teach you skills related to the teach you skills related to the unit topic and to practice exam techniques to help you develop the required knowledge for the course.
+During the course you will have access to lunch and after school support to help you prepare for each unit.

+Your lessons will be used to teach you skills related to the unit topic and to practice exam techniques to help you develop the required knowledge for the course.